Schedule of Classes

 |1 day to 2 weeks

-SC4 offers a course mobility clause for students.
-During the first three weeks of the semester, upon agreement of both instructor and student, the student may move to a higher or lower level of: Accounting, Biology, English, Math and Languages (French, German, Spanish).
+SC4 offers an English and math mobility clause for students.
+During the first three weeks of the semester, upon agreement of both instructor and student, the student may move to a higher or lower level of English or math.
+Students taking Modern Language (i.e. French, German, Spanish) courses and/or Anatomy and Physiology I (BIO 271) may qualify for mobility under certain circumstances.
 Contact your instructor for more detail.

 Class Withdrawal (Period following Drop/Add and Late Registration)

-Once the drop/add period (i.e. 100% refund) has expired, students may withdraw from classes by completing the process online, or in person.
-Students requesting withdrawal by the appropriate deadline will receive a final grade of “W.” The established deadline dates are listed below.
+Once the drop/add period (i.e. 100% refund) has expired, students may withdraw from classes by completing the process online.
+Students requesting withdrawal by the appropriate deadline will receive a final grade of “W”.
+The established deadline dates are listed below.

 Students who withdraw from a class may no longer attend the class and no tuition refund will be processed.
 Failure to formally withdraw from a class(es) may result in a grade of “E”.
-Injured or ill students unable to withdraw online should have a family member initiate the process by contacting the Enrollment Services office.
+Ill or injured students unable to withdraw online should have a family member or friend initiate the process by contacting the Student Services One-Stop office.

 All students requesting a complete withdrawal of classes prior to the 60% date of the semester are encouraged to contact the Financial Aid office to determine the impact that the Federal Return of Title IV Funds rule may have on their current and future financial aid eligibility.

 Class attendance policies are established by each individual instructor and are presented to each student on the course syllabus within the first week of class.
 Punctuality and regular attendance are necessary if the student is to receive maximum benefit from courses enrolled.
 The responsibility for lecture and scheduled laboratory attendance rests solely with the student.